About MOST

 Needs Based

-Scholarship amounts are determined based on a combination of the family’s income, household size, and the portion of tuition they are expected to pay.
-The current average scholarship is $2,929.
+Scholarship amounts are determined based on a combination of the family’s income, household size, tuition cost, financial aid, and any vouchers they are receiving.
+The maximum scholarship amount is $4,000 per student and $5,000 for special needs.

 additional scholarships icon-02